luamfb/intro_x86-64/README.md

 ### What is this?

-An introduction to x86 64-bit assembly, with thoroughly commented code.
+An introduction to x86 64-bit assembly, with thoroughly commented code, and exercises at the end of each file.

 ### Why?